-Ice bath chillers use electricity in clear patterns.
-The real costs depend on power rating, usage habits, insulation, and maintenance, not guesswork.
+Cold therapy is popular, but some users hesitate after seeing electricity bills rise or unclear cost details.
+Ice bath chillers use electricity in clear, measurable patterns.
+The real operating costs depend on power rating, usage habits, insulation, and maintenance—not marketing estimates or guesswork.

 How Much Electricity Does an Ice Bath Chiller Really Use?